 Protesters seek to block eviction of left-wing Berlin bar

-The property in which the bar is located belongs to the company linked to the London-based Pears family, which operates a global real estate empire..
+The property in which the bar is located belongs to a company linked to the London-based Pears family, which operates a global real estate empire..